 Our complete solution to challenge 2 is to infer invariants on groups of global states merged by one of three strategies.
-These strategies encode heuristics informed by best practices in distributed
+These strategies encode heuristics informed by best practices in distributed system design and radically decrease the space of possible groupings.
+Dinv further scales its analysis by, for example, discarding identical logged instances of node states which span separate global states since these provide no new information.

-- 1 func AssertLeadershipAgreement() bool - 2 for i:= 0; i < len(assert.Node) 2; i++ // i is a nodeID index - 3 if assert.GetVar(i, "leader") != assert.GetVar(i+1, "leader")

 '''

+func AssertLeadershipAgreement() bool

+for i:= 0; i < len(assert.Node) - 2; i++ // i is a nodeID index

+if assert.GetVar(i, "leader") != assert.GetVar(i+1, "leader")

-4 return false
+return false

+return true

 '''

 '''

-5 return true
+Figure 3.5: A distributed assertion that checks that all nodes in a cluster agree on the leader.

 '''

-Listing 1: A distributed assertion that checks that all nodes in a cluster agree on the leader.